setteZ/envoops/Readme.md

 - `make release` prepare a folder with all the files necessary for a release
 - `make deploy-ota` deploy on a server the release files

-A `.env` file (that you can find in the template folder as reference) is usefull for the configuration of the server references.
+A `.env` file (you can find a template [here](templates/.env) as reference) is usefull for the configuration of the server references.